Conditions treated by the Rheumatology department

 - Any child referred to this assessment service should already have had a local physiotherapy assessment and a local physiotherapy service should be available to supervise and undertake any ongoing exercise programme if this is deemed appropriate

-- All referrals must be accompanied by a completed pre-referral proforma (which can be found here: Rheumatology pre-referral proforma (39.75 KB) and a physiotherapy assessment form here: Physiotherapy Proforma NIMPS
+- All referrals must be accompanied by a completed pre-referral proforma (which can be found here: Rheumatology pre-referral proforma (39.75 KB) , a physiotherapy assessment form here: Physiotherapy Proforma NIMPS and should be completed and sent with the referral proforma whenver possible.

-- Physiotherapy Proforma NIMPS will not be accepted until a completed proforma has been received.
+- Referrals will not be accepted until a completed proforma has been received.

 The Assessment Process

+Once the referral has been received and accepted, an appointment will be sent to the family along with a pre-clinic questionnaire.
 The appointment at GOSH is a joint MDT assessment by the Rheumatology team, which includes a medical review, physiotherapy assessment and may also include a psychology assessment and occupational therapy assessment.
 Following the joint review a verbal report will be given to the parents before they leave clinic.
 A formal report will be sent to the referral source within 2 weeks of the appointment, providing findings and advice regarding ongoing care that should be provided locally.